yxuansu/PandaGPT/pretrained_ckpt/README.md

 ## 1.2.
 Obtain the Delta Weights of Vicuna:

 Then, you should download the delta weights of Vicuna provided by the original authors.
-You can find the corresponding link in the table below.
+You can find the corresponding links to 7B/13B Vicuna models in the table below.

 |**Model Size**|**Delta Weights Address**|**Version**|
 |:-------------:|:-------------:|:-------------:|